gullevek/dotEnv/Readme.md

 # dotenv: readEnvFile()

-A single function implementation of https://github.com/vlucas/phpdotenv
+A single function implementation of <https://github.com/vlucas/phpdotenv>

 This is not a functional replacement, but a very simple implementation of the basic functions.

+It is recommended to create a `.env.example` example file that is checked into the repository.
+The `.env` should *NEVER* be checked into anything

 ## How it works